 Preparing for Surgery

 Taking the proper steps to prepare for your surgery can significantly reduce your pre-operative anxiety and ensure you make a quick recovery.
-One of our physicians will thoroughly discuss the implications of any surgical procedure, but please take a moment to familiarize yourself with the following recommendations.
+You surgeon will thoroughly discuss the implications of any surgical procedure, but please take a moment to get familiar with the following recommendations.

 Before your surgery, a nurse will call you at home to review your health history and any medications you are currently taking.
 This interview is very important and will help your anesthesiologist and other members of the medical team make decisions about your care.

 Your physician will review with you which medications you can take before surgery.
-The anesthesia nurse will also review this with you when she calls you on the phone.
 Any medications you are told to take before surgery should be swallowed with only one ounce of water, and no later than one hour before surgery.

 - Aspirin (or aspirin containing drugs such as Excedrin)

 What to Bring to the Hospital

 - Advance directive